MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ### TTD Lifetime Methods

 **ToDisplayString([FormatSpecifier]** - Method which converts the object to its display string representation according to an optional format specifier.
-All of the TTD Lifetime object childern support this method.
+All of the TTD Lifetime object children support this method.

 ### TTD Object dx Command Example

-Use the dx command to display information about all of the childern objects of the TTD Lifetime object.
+Use the dx command to display information about all of the children objects of the TTD Lifetime object.

 ```
 0:000> x -r2 -h -v @$curprocess.TTD.Lifetime